xtrx-sdr/images/README.md

 You can also check other SBCs by mentioned vendors.

 ## XTRX installed into miniPCIe slot prevents the system from booting (don't get even to BIOS)
-This problem can happen if your motherboard provide SMB signals to miniPCIe connector.
-Most system doesn't.
-The XTRX rev.4 use reseved pins that are held in hi-Z. However, during the startup DC/DC chip isn't initialized and XTRX actually pulling down the SMB DATA line that mostly connected to critical to boot chips.
-We're working on firmware fix but currently hardware modification (cutting the fuse on the bottom side of xtrx near the edge) is the only solution.
+This problem can happen if your motherboard provides SMB signals to miniPCIe connector.
+Most systems don't.
+The XTRX rev.4 use reserved pins that are held in hi-Z. However, during the startup, DC/DC chip isn't initialized and XTRX actually pulling down the SMB DATA line that mostly connected to critical to boot chips.
+We're working on firmware fix but currently, hardware modification (cutting the fuse on the bottom side of xtrx near the edge) is the only solution.
 Cut the fuse with a sharp knife.
-Make sure not to use much pressure since you can accidently cut other traces.
+Make sure not to use much pressure since you can accidentally cut other traces.

 ![smb_fuse](https://xtrx-sdr.github.io/images/smb_data_fix.jpg)